nhm-herpetology/museum-NGS-training/Unit_04/Bioinformatics_Lab/README.md

 ```
 ./fasterq-dump SRR1947266
 ```
 >These are ddRADseq data from *M. fulvius* M86 from Tampa, Florida, USA.
+The download should take 1-2 minutes.

 ```
 ./fasterq-dump SRR1947265
 ```
 >These are ddRADseq data from *M. fulvius* M87 from Walton, Florida, USA.
+The download should take 1-2 minutes.

 ```
 ./fasterq-dump SRR1947267
 ```
 >These are ddRADseq data from *M. fulvius* M692 from New Hanover, North Carolina, USA.
+The download should take 2-3 minutes.

 ```
 ./fasterq-dump SRR1947271
 ```
 >These are ddRADseq data from *M. tener* M206 from Tamaulipas, Mexico.
+The download should take 2-3 minutes.

 ```
 ./fasterq-dump SRR1947351
 ```
 >These are ddRADseq data from *M. tener* M230 from Anderson, Texas, USA.
+The download should take 1-2 minutes.

 ```
 ./fasterq-dump SRR1947349
 ```
 >These are ddRADseq data from *M. tener* M279 from Brazos, Texas, USA.
+The download should take 1-2 minutes.

   </details>